algorandfoundation/puya/docs/principles.md

 Building a compiler that allows developers to write smart contracts using an idiomatic subset of a high level language such as Python would make great strides towards both of these goals.

-Puya was the original internal code name for just such a compiler (now called Puya), one that will transform Python code into valid TEAL smart contracts.
+Wyvern was the original internal code name for just such a compiler (now called Puya), one that will transform Python code into valid TEAL smart contracts.
 In line with the principle of meeting developers where they are, and recognising the popularity of JavaScript and TypeScript, a parallel initiative to build a TypeScript to TEAL compiler is [also underway](https://tealscript.netlify.app).

 ## Principles

 The principles listed here should form the basis of our decision-making, both in the design and implementation.

+### Least surprise

+Our primary objective is to assist developers in creating accurate smart contracts right from the start.
+The often immutable nature of these contracts - although not always the case - and the substantial financial value they frequently safeguard, underlines the importance of this goal.

+This principle ensures that the code behaves as anticipated by the developer.
+Specifically, if you're a Python developer writing Python smart contract code, you can expect the code to behave identically to its execution in a standard Python environment.

+Furthermore, we believe in promoting explicitness and correctness in contract code and its associated typing.
+This approach reduces potential errors and enhances the overall integrity of our smart contracts.
+Our commitment is to provide a user-friendly platform that aligns with the developer's intuition and experience, ultimately simplifying their work and minimizing the potential for mistakes.

 ### Inherited from AlgoKit